Our uplands are internationally important habitats for wildlife.

 This includes birds of prey such as hen harrier and peregrine as well as moorland species such as mountain hares.

-What have we done and will do
+What we have done and will do

-- On 16 July 2019 Our Chief Executive Liz Ballard attended a debate in Westminster organised by RSPB on 'Rethinking Grouse Moor Management', where they asked conservationists, law makers, enforcers and land owners to pitch their vision for the future of grouse moor management in the face of an ecological and climate emergency.
+- In July 2019 Our Chief Executive Liz Ballard attended a debate in Westminster organised by RSPB on 'Rethinking Grouse Moor Management', where they asked conservationists, law makers, enforcers and land owners to pitch their vision for the future of grouse moor management in the face of an ecological and climate emergency.
 A full audio recording of this debate is available on YouTube - to listen to the debate, click here.

 - Launched a petition to ban stink pits which received over 4,300 signatures.
 In December 2018 our Chief Executive Liz Ballard submitted the petition with a covering letter to Michael Gove.
 Defra sent us this reply in January 2019.